VeRCYe Documentation

 2. Install the requirements

+It is reccomended to use a conda environement.
+Ensure you have conda installed.
 Navigate to this package's root directory and run:

 pip install -r requirements.txt